maciejsulikowski/life_diary/README.md

 ## Features

-- **Random Quote Generator**: Click a button, and Day Quote will instantly provide you with a new, inspiring quote to kickstart your day.
+- **Random Quote**: Click a button, and Day Quote will instantly provide you with a new, inspiring quote to kickstart your day.

-- **Search Authors**: Search your favourite authors in SearchBar.
+- **Weather**: Check the current weather and stay informed.

+- **Diary**: Create your own diary and enjoy it.

+- **Training**:  Add your photos and track your progress.

+- **ToDoList**: Make and manage tasks and use them.
+-
+- **DayPlan**: Create your daily plan and have everything at your fingertips.

 ## Gif's